mohdAffancodes/darkai-theme/README.md

 Thanks to the Coder Coder

 -  This theme is a mix of monokai and default dark in vscode
--  +Some blur borders and very very dark editor background
+-  +Some blue borders and very very dark editor background